sensationinmotion/sensationinmotion.github.io/team/index.md

 #### Currently enrolled Masters students

 If you are a current masters student at in Exercise & Nutritional sciences at SDSU and you are interested in working in the lab, please get in touch -- ideally as early as possible during your studies.
-Because the masters program is only two years with limited time for research electives, it's helpful to plan as quickly as possible!
+Because the M.S. program has limited time for research electives, it's helpful to plan as soon as possible!

 #### Prospective M.S. students